-The theory of premises liability law is that property owners and people who control the access to property must keep it safe for visitors.
+The theory of premises liability law here in Florida is that property owners and people who control the access to property must keep it safe for visitors.
 Failing to uphold that duty makes the owner liable to anyone who suffered harm because of their failure.

 Liability Depends on Duty